robertschulz/PongoDB/README.md

  The goal here was to have something with virtually zero setup, and an API that very closely models the way mongodb is used on the command line.

- For folks who want to immediately start prototyping ideas against MongoDB, here is a very simple rest API for development:
+ For folks who want to immediately start prototyping ideas (in Perl) against MongoDB, here is a very simple rest API for development.

+ Download the archive, extract that, and then cd into that new dir.

+ Then you can follow these examples:

     Start the python test-webserver for this dir (localhost:8080):
      ./python_server